aleksandrskoselevs/transformer-attention-tutorial/README.md

+**Fork of [greentfrapp/attention-primer](https://github.com/greentfrapp/attention-primer) with Tensorflow code replaced with PyTorch.
+All credit goes to @greentfrapp**

 # attention-primer

 Some toy tasks/experiments to illustrate the concept of attention in machine learning, with heavy reference to [Vaswani et al. (2017)](https://arxiv.org/abs/1706.03762).
 In particular, we see how attention can be used in place of RNNs and CNNs for modeling sequences.